nasimbio/Analyzing_Spatial_Transcriptome_Landscape_of_Human_Lung/README.md

 ## 📘 Project Overview

 Spatial transcriptomic profiling of human lung tissue was performed using the **Visium HD** platform, which offers subcellular resolution.
 Standard preprocessing, dimensionality reduction, and clustering were conducted to capture spatial gene expression patterns and identify distinct tissue regions.
-To resolve the cellular composition of each spatial location, we employed the **RCTD** algorithm, leveraging an external single-cell reference atlas for robust deconvolution of Visium HD spots.
+To resolve the cellular composition of each spatial location, I employed the **RCTD** algorithm, leveraging an external single-cell reference atlas for robust deconvolution of Visium HD spots.

 ---